tentixo/txo-brain-pain/set-up-sw-dev-environment.md

    3. Create a Brewfile with `vi` - the horrible text editor with `vi Brewfile` + Return.
       1. Copy the Brewfile content below.
       2. Press `i` for insert.
-      3. Past the content.
+      3. Paste the content.
       4. Press `Esc` to get out of Insert mode
       5. Press `:x` so save your file.
          * To exit without saving: `:q!`
+   4. Check its content with `cat Brewfile`
-2. Check your Brewfile with `brew bundle check`.
+2. Validate your Brewfile with `brew bundle check`.
 3. Install the content of your `Brewfile` bundle with `brew bundle install` + Return.
-4. If you want to install additional packages you can create a named file and install its content with `brew bundle --file=~/path/to/additional-packages`
+   * If you want to install additional packages, you can create a named file and install its content with `brew bundle --file=~/path/to/additional-packages`

 #### Good Brew commands